-Division is the term used to describe the creation of two or more shares from an existing croft usually so that one or more of the units can be (a) separately assigned or (b) renounced and let with the consent of the Commission, to another individual.
+Division is the term used to describe the creation of two or more crofts from an existing croft usually so that one or more of the units can be (a) separately assigned or (b) renounced and let with the consent of the Commission, to another individual.

-The name(s) of each share and rent payable shall be that agreed between the owner of the common grazings and tenant.
-A tenant cannot renounce part of his share without first dividing the part he wants to renounce from the part he wants to retain.
+The name(s) of each croft and rent payable shall be that agreed between the landlord and tenant.
+A tenant cannot renounce part of his croft without first dividing the part he wants to renounce from the part he wants to retain.
 Please be aware that if the division is approved, we will require these details to be provided to enable the division to take effect.